tau0/text-generator/README.md

 This project shows you ways to generate text using simple Markov's chains.

 ## Features and limitations.
-- Process correctly different one byte encodings.
+- Processes different one byte encodings correctly.
 - Multibyte encodings aren't supported right now, because of a poor c++ support of a multibytes encodings.
 - Support saving and loading a trained model to and from a binary file in google protocol buffers format.